AEmilioDiStefano/client-server-development/README.md

 # K9Recruit

-K9Recruit is here to facilitate the process of identifying the best canine candidates for search-and-rescue training.
+K9Recruit facilitates the process of identifying the best canine candidates for search-and-rescue training.
 This powerful software package facilitates the CRUD (create, read, update, delete) functionality built-in to MongoDB through simple queries which allow